 NBD is commonly caused by spinal cord injuries (SCI).
 Accidents that cause bruising or constrict blood flow along the spinal cord can damage the ability to transmit nerve signals.

 Herniated discs, infections, lesions, lumbar tumors, and fractures along the spine can also cause back pain and damage to the spinal nerves leading to bladder dysfunction.
-These conditions may also cause Cauda Equina Syndrome (CES), a serious medical issue requiring immediate attention.
+These conditions may also cause Cauda Equina Syndrome (CES), a severe medical issue requiring immediate attention.

-Cauda Equina Syndrome and Incontinence
+Cauda Equina Syndrome & Incontinence

 Cauda equina symptoms include weakness in the legs, numbness or tingling in the lower back and legs, and incontinence.